kontena/docs/using-kontena/vault.md

 The `--linked-service` must be configured to expose port 80.

 #### TLS-SNI based verification

+**Note:** All TLS-SNI variants have been disabled by Let's Encrypt since 2018-01-10 due to security weaknesses, and it is as of yet unknown if and when it may be re-enabled.
+See the [Kontena Issue](https://github.com/kontena/kontena/issues/3209) for further / more up-to-date information.

 The `tls-sni-01` challenge can also be used for automated certificate renewals.